khodorkovskyalexey/sova2_backend/README.md

 or
 `yarn install`

-Then you need to execute the command:
+Then you need to execute the command for starting server:
 `npm run dev`
 or
 `yarn dev`